 ‘Calories In, Calories Out’ or ‘Binge and Purge’?

 So, how do we cut through this smorgasbord of mass information and decide what to include on our ‘plate’?
-It’s not easy, but there are some basic principles that we can apply.
-Robert Harris (2015) provides a great “CARS” check list (credibility, accuracy, reliability and support) for evaluating internet sources.
-I summarize Harris’ points below and add a few of my own for context and clarity:
+It’s not easy, but I’ve compiled some basic principles that we can apply under the acronym “CLEAR” that might help:

-- Is the information up-to-date, factual, detailed, exact, and comprehensive?
+“A” Accuracy: Is the information up-to-date, factual, detailed, exact, and comprehensive?
 Are there dates?
 Is the article or information current?